mageec/benchmark-framework/README.md

 Read results straight from pyenergy, instead of from the file that it creates.
 This will require changes to pyenergy.
+An extra issue until then is that pyenergy may not make a new results file for a new test, and therefore the results in the file could be read by the next test, instead of the test failing.

 Add support for Python 2.x.
 This shouldn't be too difficult for the main code, but the tests use quite a bit of Python3-only stuff.
 Using unittest2 should